 For the marketplace platforms, PayPal offers a PayPal Braintree / PayPal for Marketplaces service.

-• US Compliance and User Trust: PayPal is a well-known brand, and using it at checkout boosts conversion rates for websites that interact with customers.
+- US Compliance and User Trust: PayPal is a well-known brand, and using it at checkout boosts conversion rates for websites that interact with customers, but some providers also accept payments through broader methods such as bank transfers via a payment gateway setup.

 The business owners often neglect compliance at the initial steps of the marketplace development until they receive fiscal or legal consequences.
 To minimize these risks, you need to architect for the following:

-• Marketplace Facilitator Concept: Over 40 US states have enacted laws stating that if a marketplace facilitates a sale, the marketplace (not the individual vendor) is responsible for calculating, collecting, and remitting state sales tax.
+- Marketplace Facilitator Concept: Over 40 US states have enacted laws stating that if a marketplace facilitates a sale, the marketplace (not the individual vendor) is responsible for calculating, collecting, and remitting state sales tax.
+With Stripe-style processing, the seller still bears tax liability for calculating, collecting, and remitting sales tax in every jurisdiction where customers are located, and must stay compliant with tax authorities and local laws.

 Your marketplace architecture must treat financial data with an extreme level of care.